Brentford v Swansea: How to watch the Championship on Boxing Day

 Brentford v Swansea will kick off at three:00pm on Boxing Day (Thursday 26th December) 2019.

-You possibly can watch the sport dwell on Sky Sports activities Soccer and Fundamental Occasion or on-line by way of the SkyGo app from 2:45pm.
+You possibly can watch the sport dwell on Sky Sports activities Soccer and Predominant Occasion or on-line by way of the SkyGo app from 2:45pm.

-Sky prospects can add the Premier League and Soccer channels for simply £18 per thirty days or add the entire sports activities package deal to their deal for simply £23 per thirty days.
+Sky clients can add the Premier League and Soccer channels for simply £18 per thirty days or add the entire sports activities package deal to their deal for simply £23 per thirty days.

-For those who don’t have Sky, you possibly can watch the match via NOW TV.
-You will get a Sky Sports activities day move for £9.99, a week move for £14.99 or a month move for £33.99, all with no need a contract.
+When you don’t have Sky, you may watch the match via NOW TV.
+You will get a Sky Sports activities day go for £9.99, a week go for £14.99 or a month go for £33.99, all with no need a contract.
 NOW TV will be streamed via a pc or apps discovered on most sensible TVs, telephones and consoles.

 Who will win?
 HEARALPUBLICIST says…